 Instagram, Facebook, Twitter, Pinterest, or Goodreads.

 Too short to be an elf and too tall to be a Hobbit, Jebraun lives smack-dab in the centre of New Zealand’s North Island surrounded by thermal activity, stunning lakes, and enough Redwoods to make her Californian heart swoon.
-She writes about discovering identity, living without fear, and enjoys creating fantastic worlds.
+She writes about discovering identity, living without fear, and enjoys creating fantastic and far-off worlds.
 Her loves include coffee, tree ferns, dark chocolate, and Jesus, and she harbours a secret penchant for British spelling.
 You can find her sci-fi short story “Beyond the Stars, Past the Moons” in Encircled, a collection of fairy tale retellings.